 Queensland University of Technology (QUT):

 - Tim Fairfax Regional and Remote Scholarship for students struggling financially from regional or remote areas in Queensland or Northern Territory.
 Worth $7,500 for up to four years.

 - Vice Chancellor’s Academic Scholarship: 90 academic-based scholarships worth $30,000 each and 15 scholarships worth $10,000 each.

 - Kinder Collis Learning Potential Scholarship for female students who are struggling financially.
 Worth $3,500 for one year.

-- CS Energy Learning Potential Scholarship for students studying science or engineering who are struggling financially.
+- BDO Learning Potential Fund Scholarship for students studying business, law and justice who are struggling financially.
 Worth $3,500 for one year.

 - Senex Energy Learning Potential Scholarship for students from a financial hardship background.
 Worth $5,000 for one year.